Immunity from prosecution (international law)

 Immunity from prosecution is a doctrine of international law that allows an accused to avoid prosecution for criminal offences.
 Immunities are of two types.
 The first is functional immunity, or immunity ratione materiae.
-This is an immunity granted to people who perform certain functions of state.
+This is an immunity granted to people who perform certain functions of the state.
 The second is personal immunity, or immunity ratione personae.
 This is an immunity granted to certain officials because of the office they hold, rather than in relation to the act they have committed.

 Functional immunity

 Functional immunity arises from customary international law and treaty law and confers immunities on those performing acts of state (usually a foreign official).
 Any person who, in performing an act of state, commits a criminal offence is immune from prosecution.
 That is so even after the person ceases to perform acts of state.
 Thus, it is a type of immunity limited in the acts to which it attaches (acts of state) but ends only if the state itself ceases to exist.
 The immunity, though applied to the acts of individuals, is an attribute of a state, and it is based on the mutual respect of states for sovereign equality and state dignity.
 States thus have a significant interest in upholding the principle in international affairs: if a state's officials are to be tried at all for anything, it will be at home.